-Global sales of Keytruda grew 19% and 20% in the second quarter and first six months of 2023, respectively.
+Global sales of Keytruda grew 17% and 19% in the third quarter and first nine months of 2023, respectively.
 Sales growth in both periods was primarily driven by higher demand as the Company continues to launch Keytruda with multiple new indications globally.
-Sales growth in the U.S. reflects increased uptake across earlier-stage indications including in high-risk early stage TNBC, as well as certain types of RCC and melanoma, and higher demand across the multiple approved metastatic indications, in particular for the treatment of certain types of RCC, NSCLC, TNBC, and HNSCC cancers.
-Keytruda sales growth in international markets reflects higher demand for the HNSCC and RCC metastatic indications, as well as uptake in earlier-stage indications, particularly in Europe, Latin America and Japan.
+Sales growth in the U.S. reflects increased uptake across earlier-stage indications including in high-risk early stage TNBC, as well as certain types of RCC and melanoma, and higher demand across the multiple approved metastatic indications, in particular for the treatment of certain types of RCC, NSCLC, TNBC, HNSCC, endometrial and bladder cancers, as well as higher pricing.
+Keytruda sales growth in international markets reflects higher demand for the HNSCC and RCC metastatic indications, as well as uptake in TNBC and RCC earlier-stage indications, particularly in Europe, Latin America and Japan.